IBM-Cloud/docs/services/mobileanalytics/nl/zh/TW/sdk.md

 <!--2.
 Custom events - This category includes data that you define yourself and that is specific to your app.
 This data represents events that occur within your app, such as page views, button taps, or in-app purchases.
 In addition to initializing the {{site.data.keyword.mobileanalytics_short}} SDK in your app, you must add a line of code for each custom event that you want to track. -->

-SDK 目前適用於 Android、iOS 及 WatchOS。
+SDK 目前適用於 Android、iOS、WatchOS 及 Cordova。

 ## 識別服務認證 API 金鑰值
 {: #analytics-clientkey}